DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 5.8 Your Account will be configured and operated by us.

-5.9 We are authorised to take instructions from you or your Account Manager and, with respect to Physical Card Transactions, from the Cardholder.
+5.9 We are authorised to take instructions from you or your Account Manager and, with respect to Physical Card Transactions (where Cards are issued to you), from the Cardholder.
 You are responsible for all actions of the Account Manager and any Cardholder in relation to the Account and/or Card(s).

 5.10 A Transaction is deemed to be authorised by you: